sinjoysaha/Disney-Movies-Wiki-WebScraper/README.md

 ## About the Project

 In this [`Webscraping Project`](https://github.com/sinjoysaha/Disney-Movies-Wiki-WebScraper) Jupyter notebook, we scrape the Wikipedia pages for Disney movies to create a Disney Movies dataset.
+We scrape data like title, Directed by, Produced by, Written by, Narrated by,  Music by, Cinematography, Edited by, Production company, Distributed by, Release date, Running time, Country, Language from Wikipedia.
+We also work with OMDb API to get imdb, metascore, rotten_tomatoes data.

 [![Project Image](docs/images/Disney-Movies-Wiki-WebScraper-projectimage.png)](https://github.com/sinjoysaha/Disney-Movies-Wiki-WebScraper)

 ### Tasks

 * Task 1: Scrape info box from Toy Story 3 Wiki page and save in python dictionary.
 * Task 2: Scrape info box for all Disney movies and save in list of python dictionaries.
 * Task 3: Clean the data!
   - Strip out all references ([1], [2], etc)
   - Split up long strings